-A total of 12 research assistants (RAs) will be trained in sea turtle monitoring techniques by, and work under the supervision of, the STC Assistant Coordinator.
+A maximum of 12 research assistants (RAs) will be trained in sea turtle monitoring techniques by, and work under the supervision of, the STC’s coordinators.
 The season is divided into two time periods, March – June and June – September, with six RAs in each time period.
-The Leatherback season goes from March – June, and the hawksbill season May – October.
+The Leatherback season goes from March – August, and the hawksbill season May – October.
 The RA team will be made up of individuals from several countries from around the world, with an emphasis on Latin America and the Caribbean.
 The primary responsibilities of the RAs will include tagging nesting turtles, collecting biometric data from females during nightly patrols, recording nesting activity during morning track surveys, nest monitoring and excavation, and other pertinent data collection.

 RAs can expect to work very long hours, throughout the day and night, often with little sleep.
 Beach patrols require walking between 6 to 12 kilometers in soft sand and in extreme weather conditions.
 The patrols take from 4 to 6 hours; therefore an excellent physical condition is a requirement for the RA positions.